-InformeDesign was originally created to bring building design research and practice together.
+InformeDesign was originally formed in a worksite portable office and was created to bring building design research and practice together.
 The designers and architects of buildings face a multitude of complex challenges that are resource, social, environmental, behavioral, and architectural design in nature.

 InformeDesign brought research from a vast array of reputable research sources to the building design community to addresses those challenges.
 They ranged from the most rigorous, peer reviewed journal research findings transformed into evidence-based design criteria, to postings of the most recent doctoral dissertations and intra-company industry reports.

 All are provided as a means by which to enable building design practitioners to engage in evidence-based design (EBD).

 The building design professions of interior design, architecture, landscape, graphic design, and urban planning, among others, are vital and essential.
 However, these jurisdictions, or boundaries of practice, can only be maintained through the attainment and use of abstract knowledge (Abbott, 1988).